 A Mexican chef will guide you through making some delicious Mexican salsas in this fun, festive event.
 You’re guaranteed to make some of the best salsas you’ve ever had — just add chips!
 Other online experiences like making Mexican street tacos, cooking with Aztec ingredients, or learning a family recipe for Puebla mole are great options, too.

 What’s better than a refreshing margarita on Cinco de Mayo?
 This mouth-watering twist on a classic combines the cooling flavor of cucumber with a spicy kick from tajin.
-After an award-winning mixologist walks you through making your margarita, enjoy some snacks and games together for a full hour of fun.
+After an award-winning mixologist walks you through making your margarita, enjoy some snacks and interactive foodie fun for a full hour fiesta.
 The best part?
 The ingredients are delivered straight to your home.
 Nothing makes a virtual happy hour easier.

 We love tacos, like a lot.
 And we’re assuming you and your team do too!
 Have everyone order tacos from their favorite local Mexican restaurant and learn the story behind different styles of tacos from all over Mexico while viewing Taco Chronicles.
 Bring extra tacos — this series may make you even more hungry.